slayerpart/git-worktree-slides/slides.md

 # Git Worktree Best Practices
 <br>

-- **Organize Worktrees in a Central Location:** Keep all Worktrees in a central folder or have clear rules where to put them.
+- **Organize Worktrees:** Keep all Worktrees in a central folder or have clear rules where to put them.
 - **Purposeful Naming:** Name directories based on branch purpose (e.g., `feature`, `bugfix`).
 - **Prune Regularly:** Prune/Remove unused Worktrees to avoid clutter.